- Global coverage of 65+ countries and aggregates

-- Long-term (2040) energy projections based on the globally recognised POLES model
+- Long-term projections (through 2040) based on the globally recognised POLES model

-- All energies covered: oil, gas, coal, electricity, biomass and CO2 emissions
+- All energies covered: oil, gas, coal, electricity and biomass plus CO2 emissions

-- Annual demand and price forecasts by sector and energy
+- Annual demand and price forecasts by sector and by energy

 - CO2 emissions forecasts by fuel and sector